Divya Sainathan is a writer and editor with a special interest in early childhood education.

 The rainy season is a sensitive time for the gut.
 The weather conditions slow down the digestion process.
 The risk of contamination of food and water is also high.
 So, we must be extra careful about what we eat and drink.

-Opt for home-cooked meals, so you can cook under hygienic conditions.
+Opt for hygienic home-cooked meals.
 Steer clear of street food.

-Give your child fibre-rich food to aid in better digestion and bowel movement.
+Give your child fibre-rich food to aid digestion and bowel movement.
 Remember to keep the portion size light, yet filling.

-Sneak in probiotics such as yogurt and buttermilk and prebiotics such as oatmeal and bananas during snack time.
-This will facilitate the growth of good bacteria in your child's gut.
+Sneak in probiotics, such as yogurt and buttermilk, and prebiotics, such as oatmeal and bananas, during snack time.
+This will facilitate the growth of good bacteria in the gut.

 Provide nutritious snack options such as roasted nuts, dry fruits, fruit chat, homemade chiwda or bhel puri, and boiled chickpeas (or other lentils).

-Encourage your child to have food rich in Vitamin C, such as berries and citrus fruits, kiwi, cabbage, broccoli, and bell peppers.
-These are known to fight common infections such as cold and flu.
+Encourage your child to eat foods rich in Vitamin C, such as berries and citrus fruits, kiwi, cabbage, broccoli, and bell peppers, which support overall immune function.

 It is best to have freshly grown, locally available seasonal fruits and vegetables.

-Avoid fried food.
+Avoid fried foods.
 They are hard to digest and can result in acidity or heartburn.
-Use lighter oils such as olive or sunflower oils for cooking.
+Use lighter oils for cooking.

-Do not have raw, uncooked food such as salads and shop-bought sprouts.
-Avoid pre-cut fruits and vegetables too.
+Be cautious about raw foods prepared outside the home.
+Avoid pre-cut fruits and vegetables, too.
 Remember, cooking makes veggies safer to eat.

 Wipe the kitchen counter and dining area clean before and after meals.